The Challenge

 Fospha’s daily, ad-level insights allowed Crew to take clear action on the experiment findings - turning Demand Gen from a test channel into a proven growth driver in their long-term Google strategy.

-“The results of the experiments were transformational in how we view Demand Gen. It's great to unlock this as a key part of our Google strategy going into the next phase of the year.” - Sophie Drainsfield, Crew Clothing
+“The results of the experiments were transformational in how we view Demand Gen. It's great to unlock this as a key part of our Google strategy going into the next phase of the year.” - Sophie Dransfield, Crew Clothing